ryakkalauncc/4122project1/README.md

 I then transitioned to my next question, how have win rates changed over time, including major winning countries and decade win rate averages.
   <img width="1382" height="707" alt="download" src="https://github.com/user-attachments/assets/53c327f6-1c59-428b-976c-19331d1c2b38" />
   </b>
 <b>Next, I compared the data to see if pole positions had an effect on driver race wins.
-I used regression line to test if there was a positive correlation,</b>
+I used regression line to test if there was a positive correlation, where we see a clear positive regression with higher pole positions leading to higher win rates overall</b>
   <img width="695" height="547" alt="download" src="https://github.com/user-attachments/assets/ab4feeda-31c9-4af6-a252-24d7dd53cbc3" />